crlarsen/gamelibrary/README.md

 History
 =======

+Jan 7, 2014 - Remove vector.cpp, & vector.h from all projects.

+Jan 6, 2014 - Remove matrix.cpp, & matrix.h from all projects.

 Jan 4, 2014 - Use new math library for vectors, matrices, and quaternions.

 Dec 5, 2013 - Change the MD5 module into a C++ class.